-The Bank is exposed to the risk of financial loss, disruption or damage to its reputation, or the reputation of its Parent, from a failure of its information technology systems.
-On 29 March 2021, the PRA - jointly with the Bank of England and FCA - published their definitive Policy Statement on Operational Resilience, seeing it as a vital part of protecting the UK financial system, institutions and consumers.
-Operational resilience is defined as the ability to prevent, adapt, respond to, recover and learn from operational disruptions.
-Cyber risk threatens not only the technology supporting its daily operations but also its business and its ability to comply with regulatory requirements such as the UK Data Protection Act 2018 and the General Data Protection Regulation ('GDPR').
-The Bank has implemented operational resilience requirements under a project phase 1 and phase 2 is now focused on embedding these requirements into BAU within a deadline of March 2025.
+The Bank is exposed to the risk of financial loss, disruption or damage to its reputation, or the reputation of its Parent, from a failure and/or breach of its information technology systems.
+Cyber risk threatens not only the information technology supporting its daily operations but also its business and its ability to comply with regulatory requirements such as the UK Data Protection Act 2018 and the General Data Protection Regulation (GDPR).